munaibh/ColorCoat/README.md

 # ChatVeryGood

-This repository is for ColorCoat a colour palette website made to learn the basics NodeJS, ExpressJS and MongoDB.
-This website is essentially a clone http://www.lolcolors.com/ rewritten using these technologies.
+This repository is for ColorCoat, a colour palette website made to learn the basics of: NodeJS, ExpressJS and MongoDB.
+This website is essentially a clone of http://www.lolcolors.com/ rewritten using the technologies outlined above.

 # Screenshots
 ![Index Page](/readme/examples/index.jpg)